Football Song: “At My Weakest Moment”

 Marty Brown on “Words & Music”

 Continuing his comeback tour after his appearances on America’s Got Talent, Marty Brown recently appeared on Nashville’s Channel 5 on the show Words & Music.
 On the show, artists discuss and play their songs.
 On this episode, Marty Brown played his new single “Whatever Makes you Smile” and “I’m From the Country.”
-In this segment, he introduces and sings “I’m From the Country.”

-Interestingly, in the clip Brown explains how the producers of America’s Got Talent knew about his 1990s recordings from the very beginning.
+Interestingly, Brown explains how the producers of America’s Got Talent knew about his 1990s recordings from the very beginning.
 In these Internet days, that news is not very surprising, but the revelation helps further debunk some Internet commenters who had surmised the show’s producers did not know Brown had earlier recorded some records.

 I’m hoping we see Brown performing on some more TV shows.
 Marty Brown’s got talent.